 Is buying organic good enough?

 Organic always seems to be a great option, but is it worth spending more at the store for it?
-It’s really going to depend upon the brand and what farms the milk comes from!
+It’s really going to depend on the brand and what farms the milk comes from!
 Some organic dairies are quite conventional and simply feed organic food to cows kept in confinement.
 Other farms let the animals graze outside.

 Most organic milk I’ve seen is pasteurized using a process called ultrahigh temperature (UHT) in which the milk is briefly heated to 280 degrees Fahrenheit.
 This high temperature makes the milk stable for a very long time (it is actually shelf stable, but most stores sell it refrigerated as no one seems to want shelf stable milk…) but it also destroys many of the beneficial enzymes in the milk.